diskuv/dkml-compiler/src/p/ocaml-common-4_14-a10-bx32.md

    - https://github.com/ocaml/ocaml/blob/aaf854dfff5e2e424aa0673ae6873faa64b664bb/runtime/intern.c#L560
    - https://github.com/ocsigen/js_of_ocaml/blob/e6c8a9adf7a3cb5a3bbee21b753b6dab0a7c1c36/runtime/js/marshal.js#L360-L362
    - https://github.com/ocsigen/js_of_ocaml/blob/e6c8a9adf7a3cb5a3bbee21b753b6dab0a7c1c36/runtime/wasm/marshal.wat

+   Of course this problem can be avoided by compiling on a 32-bit CPU (ex.
+Linux x86 or Windows x86), but that is incredibly inconvenient and borderline impossible on Apple Silicon.

-2. At compile time it will give you syntax errors for 32-bit incompatibilities like the constant `0x7fffffff00000000`.
+2. At compile time `bx32` will give you syntax errors for 32-bit incompatibilities like the constant `0x7fffffff00000000`.

+The name `bx32` is a play on the [Linux X32 ABI](https://wiki.debian.org/X32Port), which is marginally similar in design but is drastically different in intent (X32 is for performance, bx32 is for portability).

 ## Limits